 The general goal of this study is to improve the description and understanding of the zonally asymmetric extratropical SH circulation using cEOF, which can describe phase varying planetary waves with variable amplitude along a latitude circle.
 In addition, we try to expand the knowledge of the simultaneous behaviour of SH asymmetric circulation in the troposphere and the stratosphere.

-We restrict this work to the September-October-November (SON) trimester because during this season both the tropical teleconnections over South America (Cazes-Boezio, Robertson, and Mechoso 2003) and the SH stratosphere-troposphere interactions (Lim, Hendon, and Thompson 2018) are at their maximum amplitude.
+We restrict this work to the September-October-November (SON) trimester.
+During this season the tropical teleconnections over South America are maximised (Cazes-Boezio, Robertson, and Mechoso 2003), and the SH zonal winds associated with the stratospheric polar vortex increase to peak in October and extend downward after that (Lim, Hendon, and Thompson 2018).

 In Section 2 we describe the methods.
 In Section 3.1 we analyse the spatial patterns of each complex EOF.
-In Section 3.2 we study the spatial regressions with geopotential height, temperature and ozone anomalies.
+In Section 3.2 we study the spatial regressions with geopotential height, temperature, and ozone anomalies.
 In Section 3.3 and 3.4 we analyse the relationship between cEOF2, the PSA and SAM modes.
 In Section 3.5 we study tropical forcings that explain the variability of each cEOF.
 In Section 3.6 we show the relationship between these modes of variability and precipitation and surface temperature anomalies in South America and Oceania.
 In Section 4 we compare our results with previous studies and discuss the benefits of our methodology.

 2 Data and Methods